Bobby Jindal

 Piyush "Bobby" Jindal (born June 10, 1971) is an American politician who served as the 55th governor of Louisiana from 2008 to 2016.
-The only living former Louisiana governor, Jindal also served as a member of the U.S. House of Representatives and Chairman of the Republican Governors Association.
+A member of the Republican Party, Jindal previously served as a U.S. representative from Louisiana from 2005 to 2008, and served as chair of the Republican Governors Association from 2012 to 2013.

 In 1995, Jindal was appointed secretary of the Louisiana Department of Health and Hospitals.
 In 1999, he was appointed president of the University of Louisiana System.
 At 28, Jindal became the youngest person to hold the position.
 In 2001, President George W. Bush appointed Jindal as principal adviser to the U.S. Secretary of Health and Human Services.

-Jindal first ran for governor of Louisiana in 2003, but narrowly lost in the run-off election to Democratic candidate Kathleen Blanco.
+Jindal first ran for governor of Louisiana in 2003, but lost in the runoff election to Democratic candidate Kathleen Blanco.
 In 2004, he was elected to the U.S. House of Representatives, becoming the second Indian American in Congress, and he was reelected in 2006.
-To date, he is the only Indian-American Republican to have ever served in Congress.
+To date, he is the only Indian American Republican to have ever served in Congress.
 Jindal ran for governor again in the 2007 election and won.
 Jindal was re-elected in 2011 in a landslide, winning more than 65 percent of the vote.
-He was the first Indian American governor, and the only one until Nikki Haley was elected Governor of South Carolina in 2010.
+He was the first Indian American governor in U.S. history, and was the only Indian American governor in U.S. history until Nikki Haley became Governor of South Carolina in 2011.

 On June 24, 2015, Jindal announced his candidacy for the Republican nomination in the 2016 presidential election.
 He suspended his campaign in November 2015, subsequently announcing his support for Marco Rubio.
 He finished his term as governor in January 2016.